AURALiC Aries album art

 If you are using Lightning Server, this is the folder that the Lightning Server is watching.
 If Lightning Server is watching a USB drive, you will need to attach the USB drive to your computer.
 Then you should point bliss at the music folder within the drive.
 On Windows, this should show as a named drive, e.g. "Y:\".
 On OS X, the folder should appear under /Volumes.

 We can now configure the cover art rule. bliss is rule based meaning you configure a set of rules to govern your music library, then bliss makes sure your library obeys these rules.
-Click Add and change cover art.
+Click ON/OFF under the Cover art heading.
 You are shown the cover art rule settings:

 We can now set the Aries album art rules.
 If you are using a third party UPnP server, you will have to defer to rules specific to your server at this point.